 In a separate bowl, combine the flours, baking powder, and cinnamon to blend well.
 Add the dry ingredients to the wet ingredients and then carefully fold in the banana and pecans, being careful not to over-beat the mixture.

-Heat a skillet to medium-high heat and add a small amount of canola oil or vegetable spray.
+Heat a skillet to medium-high heat and add a small amount of vegetable oil or vegetable spray.
 When it is hot, add a ladle full of batter (about 1/4 cup) to the skillet and cook until bubbles appear in the pancake.
 Flip the pancake over and cook a few minutes on the other side.
 Continue this process until you have cooked all of the pancakes and everyone has been served.

 If there is any batter left over, you can store it in an airtight container in the refrigerator for 2 to 3 days. (or again, cook it all up and freeze the extra pancakes)